flipacholas/Architecture-of-consoles/articles/xbox.md

 The HDD, on the other side, is formatted with a completely proprietary and undocumented filesystem called **FATX**.

-This was a brief introduction of the chain of trust that Microsoft implemented.
+This was a brief introduction to the chain of trust that Microsoft implemented.
 Seems pretty simple right?
 Well, **something's odd**: The execution is controlled by the CPU, but this is an off-the-shelf chip, so how does it understand data encrypted with RC-4?
 The answer is that **it doesn't**, so somewhere in this console is an unencrypted piece of code that sets up the first stage of encryption.
 This code, in particular, was the target for most hackers that strived to crack this console after it launched.
 {{% /inner_markdown %}}
 {{< /tab >}}